Charcoal bags

 Ignition switch

 We've had several ignition switches fail and require replacement.
 These are easily and cheaply found on Aliexpress.
+It's easy to put a new switch in upside down: remember that the saw stops when the switch is closed, so you want the switch to be off /open in the up position.

 Front handle